AshleyT3/atbu/README.rst

 **IMPORTANT:**

-* For open source use by others beyond my own ad-hoc usage, this tool should be considered "alpha" as of May 2022.
+* This tool should be considered "alpha" as of May 2022.
-* With regards to backup/restore, given |PROJNAME|'s alpha nature, please do not use it as your primary/only backup/restore tool.
+* Given |PROJNAME|'s alpha state, please do not use it as your primary/only backup/restore tool.
 Have redundancy elsewhere.
 Your test-driving is welcome, just be reasonably cautious.
 * The walkthroughs outline the most tested/common scenarios.
 * This is my own personal utility being shared via open source.
 I need more time actually using it to speak more confidently about it, to eventually remove these precautionary bullet points.

-For those viewing the source code:
+For developers, those viewing the source code:

-* I created this tool given my own personal needs.
+* Beyond ad-hoc Python usage here/there, this project is my first significant Python coding in more than 10 years.
-* This is my first significant Python coding in more than 10 years.
+* I had to essentially learn Python again, to come back up to speed on many aspects of the language in short order.
-* I had to come back up to speed on many aspects of the language in short order so forgive anything which may not be written in the most appropriate Pythonic way.
+* Forgive any source code which may not be written in the most appropriate Pythonic manner.
 (Feedback welcome!)
 * It really was an ad-hoc tool for my own usage at the start... but then seemed like a good opportunity to try out the whole github/OSS thing from a creator standpoint.

 Highlights